philips-software/TextSimilarityProcessor/README.md

 What is the project intented to solve?
 --------
-Resolving the Technical Debt in "Test/Requirement/Issues/Any-text" repos with unique id using Natural Language Processing Continuous de-duplicate monitoring system in place to check the duplication of any new text added to "Test/Requirement/Issues/Any-text" bank.
+Resolving the Technical Debt in "Test/Requirement/Issues/Any-text" repos with unique id using Natural Language Processing Continuous duplicate monitoring system in place to check the duplication of any new text added to "Test/Requirement/Issues/Any-text" bank.
 Grouping of similar "Test/Requirement/Issues/Any-text" helps in reduction of "Test/Requirement/Issues/Any-text" yet quality quotient remain same.
 Cycle time of test execution comes down as similar tests are identified for merging.
 Repeated requirement can be reduced Issues list can be merged/reduced